Product Strategy: How to Find Product/Market Fit

 After you’ve done a strategy, you can create a product roadmap

 As soon as you have a vision and a strategy, you should finally get to outlining the roadmap.
-Then you can start with tactics.
+Then you can start with tactics and actual product development process.

 At this point, you may be thinking: But what about the product itself?
 Why should I focus so much on the market, problems, competitors, instead of the product itself and its core features?